IRL2/nanover-cloud-old/README.md

 * `available`: `true` if the instance exists, it may be provisionning or running.
 * `narupa_status`: `true` if the Narupa server is ready to take requests.
-* `oci_status`: the status of the instance in the OCI system, values are generally "PROVISIONNING", "RUNNING", or "TERMINATING".
+* `oci_status`: the status of the instance in the OCI system, values are generally "PROVISIONING", "RUNNING", or "TERMINATING".
 * `ip`: the IPv4 address of the instance.

 ### Terminating an instance